saltAxAtlas/discord-bot/README.md

 # discord_bot
 This is a poorly written Discord bot for a streaming community server!

-To use this bot:
+## TODO:
+-   [ ] Slash Command Integration
+-   [ ] Add More Timezone / Language Support
+-   [ ] Message Members on Joining Server
+-   [ ] Fix $server-info, Add More Info to Command
+-   [ ] Auto Post $going-live

+## Use Instructions:
+1. Install Dependencies
-	1. Install the dependencies found in requirements.txt
+	- Check requirements.txt for the dependencies
+2. Replace Bot Token
-	2. Place your bot token in example.env, and rename it to '.env'
+	- Place your bot token in example.env, and rename it to '.env'
+3. Adjust Stream Schedule
-	3. Adjust the values in main.py to match your stream times
+	- Adjust the values in main.py to match your stream times
+4. Ajust Discord Roles
-	4. Adjust role names to match the roles of your server
+	- Adjust role names to match the roles of your server